• Skip to primary navigation

 Dark chocolate helps reduce cortisol levels and is rich in antioxidants.

-Eating dark chocolate every day can help relieve stress and gives you a reason to eat some chocolate without feeling guilty.
+Eating dark chocolate every day can help relieve stress and give you a reason to eat some chocolate without feeling guilty.

 Whether you’re dealing with chronic stress or have a stressful event coming up, eating these foods will help reduce your overall stress.